 Part of the pleasure of the phenomenal attention to detail in the Wizarding World is seeing it all, so plan to spend a lot of time just walking around and looking.
 Every shop window holds something delightful and you’ll find lots of fun things to peruse and buy inside the shops as well.

 That's what we do!
-Our expert Family Vacation Advisors can book accommodations, recommend the best kid-friendly activities and more.
-Click to get started >
+Our expert Family Travel Advisors can book accommodations, recommend the best kid-friendly activities and more.
+Click here to get started!

 I don’t want to give away all of the surprises, but will suggest a few things not to miss.
 In Hogsmeade, the biting Monster Book of Monsters is, thankfully, caged up inside Dervish and Banges, where you can also see the House, Tri-Wizard and Quidditch Cups.
 And take advantage of the chance to stamp your postcard with a Hogsmeade postmark in the Owl Post.
 Even if you don’t want to buy any candy (ha!), be sure to wander around Honeydukes, where you’ll find all the sweets mentioned in the books: Exploding Bon Bons, Bertie Botts’ Every Flavour Beans and more.
 And yes, these do come with vomit and booger flavors, so buyer beware.